AssessingSolar/solarstations/docs/geba_network.md

 :height: 400px
 :alt: stations in the GEBA network

 Distribution of the 2500 locations with observational data contained in GEBA.
-Red symbols indicate locations with at least one monthly entry in GEBA; yellow symbols signify locations with multiyear records (at least 3 years of data) [Source](https://doi.org/10.5194/essd-9-601-2017).
+Red symbols indicate locations with at least one monthly entry in GEBA; yellow symbols signify locations with multiyear records (at least three years of data) [source](https://doi.org/10.5194/essd-9-601-2017).
 ```

 The following parameters can be obtained from GEBA: